Peliha-ip/Shellfish-Reigns/README.md

 - Renaming a whale "Bowhead" will change its model to match the character from My Singing Monsters.
 - Renaming a coconut crab "Ziggurab" or "Drummidary" will change its model to match either character.
 - Elder guardians can rarely spawn near rigs.
+- Pirates are found in pirate ships and rigs.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)